New Year's Eve

 Guest Holiday Comments

 Around the World

-O'Shogatsu, which lasts from December 29th through January 3rd, is the traditional Japanese New Year.
-It is a time for reflection, family, friends, delicious foods and of course fun!
+O-Shogatsu, which lasts January 1st through 3rd, is the traditional Japanese New Year.
+It is a time for reflection, family, friends, delicious foods and of course, fun!

-An important New Year symbol and good luck charm for Japanese is the Daruma doll, which has no pupils in its eyes.
-The custom is to make a wishand paint in the left eye.
-If your wish comes true before the end of the year, you paint in the other eye.
+An important New Year symbol and good luck charm for the Japanese is the Drauma doll, which has no pupils in its eyes.
+Tradition is to make a wish and paint the pupil of the left eye.
+If your wish comes true before the end of the year, you paint the right pupil.

 The Daruma, which looks like a child's punching doll, reinforces the concepts of patience and persistence.